code0x378/webbywatch/README.md

-WebbyWatcher is a simple web page change notifier.
+WebbyWatch is a simple web page change notifier.
 It just watches web pages then sends an email (and logs) when keywords are no longer included in the page content.
 I use it to be notified when products are available again.

 # Requirements